nestauk/ai_genomics/ai_genomics/pipeline/patent_data/README.md

 `export GOOGLE_APPLICATION_CREDENTIALS="/path/to/credentials.json"`

 Alternatively, you could also set these credentials as an environmental variable in `.bashrc`.
+Your credentials will need specific permissions to pull data from BigQuery and you will get a permissions error should you not have access.
+If not, reach out to India Kerle to be granted table access.

 To identify and save AI and genomics related patents to s3, run:

 `python ai_genomics/pipeline/patent_data/get_ai_genomics_patents.py`

-You can pass a name of the table to query unique ai and genomics patents from.
-If the table does not exist in `golden-shine-355915.genomics`, it will first create the table then pull unique ai and genomics patents from it.
-Be careful of query limits when creating tables.

-The AI and genomics patents can be loaded using `ai_genomics.getters.patents.get_ai_genomics_patents`.
+This will get unique patents from: 1. ai_genomics: the AI and genomics table; 2. ai_sample: A sample of 10% of patents with AI codes; 3. genomics_sample: A sample of 3% of patents with genomics codes;

+in BigQuery and save them to s3.

+These tables were first created and verified for data download limitations in BigQuery's front end.
+Functions to generate the queries used to generate these tables are in the script.

-Finally, add the full list of CPC and IPC codes associated to a publication number, run:
+Finally, to add the full list of CPC and IPC codes associated to a publication number, run:

 `python ai_genomics/pipeline/patent_data/add_full_cpc_ipc_codes.py`

-### Quota limits

-If you have a free account, you will hit up against quota limits.
-Simply wait a few hours to re-run `get_ai_genomics_patents.py`
+This will add the full list of CPC and IPC codes associated to a patent document across AI genomics, a sample of AI and a sample of genomics related patents.
+These updated tables are also to s3.